jcarlos-prieto/niliBOX/README.md

 ***niliBOX*** can be compiled for the following platforms:
 - Windows (Windows 10 1809 or higher)
 - Linux (in general, any distribution using glibc 2.28 or higher)
+- ARM Linux (in general, any modern 64-bit distribution based on Debian)
 - macOS (version 12 or higher)
 - Android (version 9, API 28 or higher)
 - iOS (version 16 or higher)